followmyutopia/devextreme-documentation/concepts/50 VS Integration/0 Project Templates/1 Basic Application.md

 The *app.config.js* file includes the configuration object used to initialize the [application object](/Documentation/Guide/SPA_Framework/Application_Project/#Application_Object).

 Generally, the basic project template is the minimum requirement for starting to build an application.
 You can then extend the project as required.
-This is demonstrated in the [Your First Application](/Documentation/Tutorial/VS_Integration/Your_First_Mobile_App_in_Visual_Studio/) tutorial.

 The application created using the **Basic Application** template can be built for the desktop or packaged for iOS, Android, WinPhone and PhoneGap.
 For details, refer to the [Packaging Tools](/Documentation/Guide/VS_Integration/Packaging_Tools/) documentation section.